thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

 ## 4. Implement the new `guestbook` module

 In that section we will modify files in our newly created repository.
+These are the relevant files for our new module.

 * The [`main.tf`](https://github.com/thomassuedbroecker/gitops-terraform-guestbook/blob/main/main.tf) file
 * The [`variable.tf`](https://github.com/thomassuedbroecker/gitops-terraform-guestbook/blob/main/variables.tf) file